Again, Court Sacks 16 APC Rivers Assembly Candidates

 Blessing Ibunge in Port Harcourt

-Two weeks after a Federal High Court in Port Harcourt, declared nomination of candidates of the All Progressives Congress (APC) invalid for the 2023 general election, another Federal High Court sitting in Port Harcourt Friday, has disqualified 16 state constituency candidates of the party in the State and also upheld 16 state house of reps candidates.
+Two weeks after a Federal High Court in Port Harcourt declared candidates of the All Progressives Congress (APC) invalid for the 2023 general elections, another Federal High Court sitting in Port Harcourt yesterday, disqualified 16 state constituency candidates of the party in the state and also upheld 16 state house of candidates.

 Justice E.A.
 Obile had nullified the Primaries of the APC, in the state following a suit filed by one George Orlu and four others over alleged exclusion in the party’s primaries